-Everyone in Assisi found it impossible to believe that Francesco chose to live in such close contact with those who were suffering from the illness.
+Everyone in Assisi found it impossible to believe that Francesco chose to live in such close contact with those who were so poorly.

 One day, when Francesco was passing in front of a ruined chapel called San Damiano, the cross hanging above the old altar spoke to him and told him to rebuild the chapel.